A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Introduction

 Observe that this expression constitutes a bivariate extension of the Rodrigues formula for Jacobi polynomials \citep[Section 4.3]{Szego75}

-Although univariate multiple orthogonality and multivariate standard orthogonality have been, and still are, extensively researched, the study of bivariate multiple orthogonality is only now taking its first steps.
-In \citep{FV26}, a general definition of type I and type II bivariate multiple orthogonal polynomials was introduced on the two-dimensional lattice, together with several extended results and examples.
-More recently, \citep{MRW25} addressed the case of mixed-type bivariate multiple orthogonal polynomials on the step-line.
-However, to date, no extensions of Rodrigues formulas have been provided for constructing any kind of multiple orthogonal polynomials in the multivariate setting.
+Multiple orthogonality on the real line and multivariate standard orthogonality have been, and still are, extensively researched.
+However, the extension of multiple orthogonality to other domains is taking its first steps.
+For example, in \citep{CDO15, KV24, KV26}, multiple orthogonality on the unit circle is studied.

+Regarding multi-dimensional domains, in \citep{FV26}, a general definition of type I and type II bivariate multiple orthogonal polynomials was introduced on the two-dimensional lattice, together with several extended results and examples.
+More recently, mixed-type bivariate multiple orthogonal polynomials on the step-line were studied in \citep{MRW25}.
+To the best of our knowledge, no Rodrigues-type construction has been reported for multivariate multiple orthogonal polynomials.
+This paper aims to fill this gap in the particular framework of Jacobi-type weights on the simplex.

+More precisely, we introduce a family of multiple orthogonal polynomials on the simplex defined through a Rodrigues-type construction that combines features of classical multivariate Jacobi polynomials and univariate Jacobi--Piñeiro polynomials.
+We prove that the proposed Rodrigues-type construction indeed produces polynomials and establish their main structural properties, including symmetry and multiple orthogonality with respect to several measures.
+This provides a natural extension of Jacobi--Piñeiro polynomials to the multivariate setting.
+Furthermore, motivated by the classical connection between multiple orthogonality and Hermite--Padé approximation, we formulate a bivariate Hermite--Padé-type approximation problem and show that the proposed polynomial family naturally arises as a common denominator of the corresponding approximants.

-Another point to consider is the relevance of Orthogonal Polynomials (and their extensions) in some other topics \citep{MFVA16}.
-One of the most representative applications concerning (multiple) orthogonal polynomials is the problem of rational approximation of functions \citep{VA06}, which has been even studied in the multivariate case; see, for example, \citep{CB00, Cuy83, Cuy86, Cuy99,CLY16}, where several possible extensions of Padé approximation are proposed.
-In \citep{Sorokin02}, a new approach to Hermite--Padé approximation is introduced, which inspired the methodology used in Section~\ref{sec:HP}.
+Another important aspect is the role played by orthogonal polynomials (and their extensions) in a variety of related fields \citep{MFVA16}.
+One of the most representative applications of (multiple) orthogonal polynomials is rational approximation of functions \citep{VA06}, which has also been studied in the multivariate setting; see, for example, \citep{CB00,Cuy83,Cuy86,Cuy99,CLY16}, where several extensions of Padé approximation are proposed.
+This connection becomes particularly relevant in the framework of multiple orthogonality, where Hermite--Padé approximation constitutes one of the main motivations for, and applications of, multiple orthogonal polynomials.
+In \citep{Sor02}, a new approach to Hermite--Padé approximation was introduced, and it serves as inspiration for the methodology developed in Section~\ref{sec:HP}.